ShariarNiaj05/ShariarNiaj05/README.md

 ## About Me & My Vision

-I'm Shariar Islam, a Software Engineer passionate about bringing ideas to life through code.
-I enjoy the intricacies of web development, creating visually appealing and functional digital spaces.
+I'm Shariar Islam, a  **backend-focused full stack developer** with over **3 years of experience** building modern, fast, and scalable web applications.

+I enjoy creating clean, efficient systems that solve real problems and make life easier for users.

+Most of my work revolves around **backend development**, API design, and database optimization, but I also love crafting smooth, responsive interfaces that bring ideas to life.

+I enjoy improving performance, code quality, and developer experience.

+I value teamwork, simple code, and continuous learning, things that help projects grow and teams thrive.

-In the ever-evolving web landscape, my vision is to contribute to user-friendly and accessible digital experiences.
-I aim to bridge the gap between creativity and technology, ensuring that every line of code I write delivers seamless web solutions.
-Let's embark on this coding journey together!
+I aim to bridge the gap between creativity and technology!

  <!-- # Working Experience! -->